MicrosoftDocs/azure-media-services/media-services/latest/includes/term-cropping.md

 title: Cropping
 ---

-**Cross-origin Resource Sharing (CORS)** - Cropping is the process of selecting a rectangular window within the video frame, and encoding just the pixels within that window.
+**Cropping** - Cropping is the process of selecting a rectangular window within the video frame, and encoding just the pixels within that window.